Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Methodology

+\textbf{Comparison and Motivation.} As discussed above, configuration-space demonstrations, which are natural and effective for fully actuated rigid robots, do not directly transfer to soft robots.
+Due to inherent underactuation and redundancy, soft robots cannot be reliably controlled or demonstrated through configuration trajectories.
+Instead, the actuation space provides a more appropriate interface for demonstration, as it directly captures the robot’s embodied mechanical intelligence arising from compliance and redundancy.
+Learning from demonstrations in the actuation space therefore leverages these intrinsic properties, enabling adaptive behaviors without requiring explicit inverse mappings from configuration to actuation.
+Accordingly, demonstrations for soft robots are represented as actuation--task pairs

-with $U^*(t)$ denoting the demonstrated control sequence and $o$ representing the task condition.
-Training in this actuation space allows soft robots to directly learn the correspondence between actuation inputs and task outcomes, avoiding the need for explicit and accurate inverse modeling from configuration to actuation and enabling robust adaptation to contact-rich environments (Fig.~\ref{cpmparison}B).
-A concise comparison of rigid and soft robots in terms of task, configuration, and actuation spaces is summarized in Table~\ref{tab:comparison}.
+where $U^*(t)$ denotes the demonstrated control sequence and $o$ represents the task condition (Cartesian coordinates of the object to be grasped).
+Training in the actuation space allows the robot to learn the correspondence between actuation inputs and task outcomes, supporting robust adaptation in contact-rich and uncertain environments (Fig.~\ref{comparison}B).